mateponya/Warp-firmware/README.md

 Máté Pónya (mp864), Wolfson College

 This repository contains the functionalities implemented for the parking assistance system of coursework 5 (and also contains the code for the previous courseworks).
-The parking assistance system consists of a time of flight distance measurement sensor, and OLED display and the FRDM KL03 board.
+The parking assistance system consists of a time of flight distance measurement sensor, an OLED display and the FRDM KL03 board.

 The program of the parking assistance device was written in the following files:

-1. 'src/boot/ksdk1.1.0/warp-kl03-ksdk1.1-boot.c': Interfacing with the sensor and giving out the command to write the results on the screen.
-This funcionality was implemented in the main switch statement of the Warp menu.
-Measurements can be initiated from the Warp menu by pressing '1' (single measurement with debug info or '2' continous measurement for 30 seconds.
-The code lies between lines  and .
+1. `src/boot/ksdk1.1.0/warp-kl03-ksdk1.1-boot.c`: Interfacing with the sensor and giving out the command to write the results on the screen.
+This functionality was implemented in the main switch statement of the Warp menu.
+Measurements can be initiated from the Warp menu by pressing '1' (single measurement with debug info) or '2' (continous measurement for 30 seconds).
+The code lies between lines 1711 and 1967.

-2. 'src/boot/kskd1.1.0/devSSD1331.c': Interfacing the display and functions to draw the results on the screen.
+2. `src/boot/kskd1.1.0/devSSD1331.c`: Interfacing the display and functions to draw the results on the screen.

 # Baseline firmware for the [Warp](https://github.com/physical-computation/Warp-hardware) family of hardware platforms